SenseLogic/BIT/README.md

 bit --join
 ```

-Rebuilds large files from the fragments stored inside the `.bit/` folder.
+Rebuilds the large files from their fragments stored inside the `.bit/` folder.

 ## Limitations